Near Zephyr Cove in Douglas County, Nevada — The American Mountains (Southwest)

 Good range and agricultural practices have allowed Carson Valley to continue to be one of Nevada’s finest agricultural areas.

 Erected by Nevada State Park System and Nevada Section, Society of Range Management.
 (Marker Number 207.)

 Location.
 38° 58.456′ N, 119° 52.606′ W. Marker is near Zephyr Cove, Nevada, in Douglas County.
-Marker is on Kinsbury Grade (State Highway 207), on the right when traveling east.
-Touch for map.
-Marker is east of the Heavenly Valley Ski Resort.
+Marker is on Kinsbury Grade (State Highway Touch for map.
 Marker is in this post office area: Zephyr Cove NV 89448, United States of America.
+Touch for directions.

 Regarding Carson Valley.
 David W. Toll writes in his History of Minden (http://www.nevadaweb.com/cnt/r-t/minden/index.html), “The Carson Valley is one of the earliest-settled, richest, and most productive of the state¹s agricultural regions.
 In spring, summer, and autumn, when the valley is bursting with life, the vast irrigated tracts are a green velvet patchwork quilt upon which the stacks of baled hay stand like giant cheese, and cottonwoods and poplars rise up like flashing green flames.
 The meadows are sopped with water from the Sierra, fat and languid cattle browse placidly everywhere.”

 1. Carson Valley History.
 Additional historical events (Submitted on August 17, 2010.)